sirantho20/contabo_snapshot_manager/README_DJANGO.md

 # Contabo Snapshot Manager - Django Project

-This is a Django-based re-engineering of the Contabo Snapshot Manager, using django-q2 for task scheduling instead of cron jobs.
+This is a Django-based re-engineering of the Contabo Snapshot Manager, using cron for task scheduling.

 ## Project Structure